Sonia, Rahul myopic on private investment in Railways, Congress directionless: Piyush Goyal | Headlines

 Sonia, Rahul myopic on private investment in Railways, Congress directionless: Piyush Goyal

-Union Minister Piyush Goyal on Wednesday condemned the "myopic thinking" of Congress President Sonia Gandhi and her son Rahul Gandhi for their criticism of initiative by Railways towards private investment in running passenger trains alleging that the opposition party did not want people to get good service and comfortable travel.
+Union Railway Minister Piyush Goyal on Wednesday condemned the "myopic thinking" of Congress President Sonia Gandhi and her son Rahul Gandhi for party's criticism of initiative by Railways towards private investment in running passenger trains and alleged that the opposition party did not want people to get good service and comfortable travel.
 He noted that the move by the Railways will spare resources for investment in rail infrastructure in aspirational districts, northeastern states and Jammu and Kashmir.

-He said that the main opposition party has become directionless and does not know its own past policies.
+In an interview with ANI, he said that the main opposition party has become directionless and does not know its own past policies.
 "I feel the Congress party has become directionless.
 They do not know what their policies were in the past.
-And what kind of development model they want to present before the country," Goyal said in an interview with ANI.
+And what kind of development model they want to present before the country," Goyal said.

 "They don't want people to get good service, comfortable travel and expansion of railways.
 They don't want railways to become an engine of growth in the country's path towards progress.
-I condemn this myopic thinking of Congress President and her son: Piyush Goyal," the Railways Minister said.
+I condemn this myopic thinking of Congress President and her son," he added.
 He said the Congress had failed in its own plans for private sector participation and the BJP-led government was succeeding.

 "If Congress had plans for expansion, it was through the private sector.
 They failed completely.
 We are succeeding because the country has decisive leadership of Prime Minister Narendra Modi.
-PM Modiji has given direction to the country, encouraged fast development," he said.
+PM Modiji has given direction to the country, encouraged fast development," the minister told ANI.
 "I feel what we are doing, we are implementing what the Congress started.
-Congress totally failed in it," he said.
+Congress totally failed in it," he added.

 The minister said the move by Railways was aimed at making rail travel more comfortable for people and such policy was "not new" and in every budget from 2004 to 2014, when UPA was in power, Public-Private Partnership (PPP) has been mentioned.
 "This is a small beginning that private sector can contribute in the country's development journey.
 All governments have worked on this ... be it the rail budget of Mamata Banerjee in 2011," he said.